wp-plugins/post-profit-stats/readme.txt

   7. When you purchase a subscription the [PRO Extension](http://www.slickremix.com/product/post-profit-stats-pro-extension/) will become available for download FREE on your "My Account" Page.

 = Tests =
-We have also done the following tests to make sure the view counts are as accurate as possible.
+We've also done the following tests to make sure the view counts are as accurate as possible.
 Here are a few.
 Again even if you have a caching plugin installed this plugin will still track views, similar to google.

 Made external link to post
 Result: jetpack counted the same as our plugin